 - The difficulties associated with lunch time.

-We have found from experience that a few children find lunch time hard to cope with at first which is why we give parents an opportunity to come to lunch with their child.
-Having shared this experience it will be easier to understand and reassure the child if difficulties arise later.
+We have found from experience that a few children find lunch time hard to cope with at first which is why teachers accompany children to lunch for the first few weeks or as long as necessary.

 We invite children to spend one or two sessions in school during the term before they start, to give them some experience of school and the chance to get to know us.